 Let Your Pet Nuzzle Blues Away

-Sometimes your pet really can be your best friend -- and that's good therapy.
-When you play with your pet, you take your mind off your problems.
-Also, when you take care of your pet you're fulfilling a commitment to something outside yourself.
-Caring for others can be very therapeutic.
+Sometimes your pet really can be your best friend, and that's good therapy.
+When you play with him, you take your mind off your problems.
+And when you take care of him, you're focused on something outside yourself, which can be therapeutic.

 Eat Smart to Lift Mind and Body

-There's a connection between mind and body.
-Although there is no specific diet that works for depression, a healthy diet can be part of an overall treatment plan.
-Build your diet around plenty of fruits, vegetables, and whole grains to help boost your physical and emotional health.
+No specific foods treat depression, but a healthy diet can be part of an overall treatment plan.
+Build your meals and snacks around plenty of fruits, vegetables, and whole grains.

 Choose Foods to Boost Your Mood

 Some studies say omega-3 fatty acids and vitamin B12 may play a role with brain chemicals that affect mood and other brain functions.
 Low levels may be linked to depression.
 Fatty fish like salmon, tuna, and mackerel have omega-3s.
 So do flaxseed, nuts, soybeans, and dark green veggies.
 Seafood is a good B12 source, but vegetarians can get it in fortified cereals, dairy products, and supplements.

 Carbohydrates raise your level of the brain chemical serotonin, which boosts your sense of well-being.
 You can get carbs from vegetables, fruit, and whole grains, which also give you fiber.

 Do you really need that third cup of coffee?
 Anxiety often happens along with depression.
 And too much caffeine can make you nervous, jittery, or anxious.
 While scientists haven't found a clear link between caffeine and depression, cutting back on it may help lower your chances of having the condition and improve your sleep